2006 Swedish general election: Unemployment

 The Social Democrat government's perceived failure to reduce unemployment was a major issue in the campaign, especially considering the good performance of the Swedish economy (when compared with that of the rest of Europe).
 The opposition also argued that "real" unemployment was much higher than the official figure of 4.8% (as of May 2006).
 They quoted a figure of 1,037,000 (or 17.9% of the labour force in January 2006) for those who are "outside the labour market because they do not have a job or are studying".
 If those who are "wholly or partially outside the labour market" are included then the figure rises to 1,700,000.
 This gloomy view of the unemployment situation was raised by Jan Edling, a former economist for the Swedish Trade Union Confederation (LO).
 However, compared with other OECD countries Sweden has a low "broad unemployment", as was pointed out by the Green Party's Peter Eriksson in the debate.

-Alliance for Sweden proposed to address the problem by cutting income tax for the lowest paid (by increasing the tax-free allowance), cutting the payroll tax (and abolishing it for parts of the service sector), and making wages paid for household work tax-deductible.
-Critics of the proposed tax cuts said that, because they are funded by reducing unemployment benefit and sick pay, they would attack the most needy in society rather than helping them as Alliance for Sweden claimed.
+Alliance for Sweden proposed to address the problem by cutting income tax for the lowest income earners (by increasing the tax-free allowance), cutting the payroll tax (and abolishing it for parts of the service sector), and making wages paid for household work tax-deductible.
+Critics of the proposed tax reforms said that, because the cuts would be funded by reducing unemployment benefit and sick pay, they would be harming the most needy in society rather than helping them as Alliance for Sweden claimed.

 In addition the Centre Party proposed a special youth contract of employment for those aged under 26, allowing their term of employment to be ended by their employer up to two years after they begin work.
 This controversial proposal (not adopted by the Alliance as a whole) was intended to increase youth employment by making taking on new employees less risky for the employer, but it was criticised by the red-green parties as reducing job security for the young.
-A similar contract introduced by the French government (the Contrat première embauche) caused angry demonstrations and riots in France.
-In a debate article in Göteborgs-Posten on 21 March 2006 Wanja Lundby-Wedin, Chairperson of LO, wrote:
+A similar contract introduced by the French government (the Contrat première embauche) caused demonstrations and riots against the legislation across France.
+In a debate article in Göteborgs-Posten on 21 March 2006, Wanja Lundby-Wedin, Chairperson of LO, wrote:

 "[Maud Olofsson's] new proposal to abolish job security for the young will not result in more jobs.
 It will only lead to increased insecurity and an even larger exclusion...
 More than half of youths under 25 who work already have an insecure job; a time-limited job of some sort.
 This is most usual among our young female members.
 The most insecure jobs, 'need-employment' or the so-called 'phone and run locum' is entirely on the employer's terms.
 Every morning many people sit and wait for their employer to ring.
 Am I needed today or not?".

 Olofsson replied two days later in the same newspaper: